pi-null-mezon/QSimpleMaintenanceTool/README.md

 To integrate maintenance tool into your app, just clone this repo and include "qsimplemaintenance.pri" into your project's .pro file.

 Now, let's suppose that we host our software distribution server on *https://mysoftware.org* and want to update *myapp* application.
 Then we should share on *https://mysoftware.org* access for maintenance file.
-Let's give it name "myapp.json". it should contain maintenance info about our application (thanks goes to [alex-spataru](https://github.com/alex-spataru/QSimpleUpdater)):
+Let's give it name "myapp.json". it should contain maintenance info about our application (all thanks goes to [alex-spataru](https://github.com/alex-spataru/QSimpleUpdater)):

 ```json
 {